Expand mobile version menu

 One to two years post-secondary training

 Many community colleges and technical institutes offer postsecondary certificate programs for court reporters and simultaneous captioners.
-These workers typically on-the-job training; the length of training varies by type of reporting or captioning.
-Many states require court reporters and simultaneous captioners to have a state license or a certification from a professional association.
+These workers typically receive on-the-job training; the length of training varies by type of reporting or captioning.

 Insider Info